krahets/hello-algo/en/docs/chapter_greedy/max_product_cutting_problem.md

 ### 2. &nbsp; Code implementation

-As shown below, we do not need to use loops to split the integer but can use the floor division operation to get the number of $3$s, $a$, and the modulo operation to get the remainder, $b$, thus:
+As shown in Figure 15-16, we do not need to use loops to split the integer but can use the floor division operation to get the number of $3$s, $a$, and the modulo operation to get the remainder, $b$, thus:

 $$
 n = 3a + b